namin/argument-debugger/CRITICAL_QUESTIONS.md

 - **Scheme assignment** uses the LLM but is *constrained* to a small set of schemes **allowed** per `rule_type` (deductive/inductive/causal/definitional).
 - The assigner aggregates CQs **per conclusion** and caps to **top‑k**.
 - **ASP** receives: claims, inferences, equivalences, goal, empirical flags, plus optional `requires_cq`/`answered_cq`.
-- In **enforce** mode, a rule disables inferences into a conclusion that has *any* required CQ unanswered; otherwise we simply display advisory messages.

 ---